5 Whys methodology is one of the most powerful root cause analysis methods in the Lean management toolbox.

 The team must gather after a set period to assess if their activities had a favourable effect.
 If not, the procedure must be carried out again.
 The case should finally be documented and distributed throughout the organisation.
 Sharing this knowledge will provide a complete picture of the many issues a team can encounter and how those issues might be resolved.

-When using the 5 Whys’ method, you aim to identify the issue’s root before addressing it.
+Using the 5 Whys method, you aim to identify the issue’s root before addressing it.
 Actually, the five whys may help you determine an unanticipated problem cause.
 Difficulties that are thought to be technological problems frequently end up being human and process problems.
 This is why identifying and removing the core cause is essential if you want to prevent failure iterations.

 Problem: There is water on the floor.